Lindsay Reeler: International career

 A century against a North Women side containing England captain Carole Hodges and wicketkeeper Jane Powell helped secure an Australian 166 run victory just four days before the Second Test.
 Reeler opened the batting in the Second Test as Australia chased an English first-innings total of 201.
 After losing the early wickets of Denise Emerson and Belinda Haggett, Reeler was joined at the crease by Denise Annetts.
-The pair put on a women's Test record partnership of 309 runs, Reeler finishing on 110* and Annetts on 193.
+The pair put on a women's Test record partnership of 309 runs, Reeler finishing on 110 not out and Annetts on 193.

 The following year, Reeler was one of the stars of the 1988 Women's Cricket World Cup, which was held in and won by Australia.
 During that tournament, she scored a 448 runs at an average of 149, including two centuries and two half-centuries.
 Her unbeaten 143 in Australia's first match, against the Netherlands, was, at the time, the highest ever score in Women's One-Day Internationals.
 In the final against England, in what turned out to be her last innings for Australia, she made an unbeaten 59.

 Soon afterwards, Reeler was forced to retire from international cricket at the premature age of 27, due to a progressively worsening left knee injury she had suffered in an off-field accident ten years earlier.